Prathmesh333/F1-Race-Prediction/README.md

 6.  **Hyperparameter Tuning**: `RandomizedSearchCV` is used to efficiently search for the optimal hyperparameters for the `GradientBoostingRegressor`, optimizing for the lowest Mean Squared Error.
 7.  **Training & Evaluation**: The final model is trained on the full training set and evaluated on the test set to measure its real-world performance.

-## 🤝 Contributing

-Contributions are welcome!
-If you have ideas for new features, model improvements, or bug fixes, please feel free to:
-1. Fork the repository.
-2. Create a new feature branch (`git checkout -b feature/YourAmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some YourAmazingFeature'`).
-4. Push to the branch (`git push origin feature/YourAmazingFeature`).
-5. Open a Pull Request.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.